 Mistake 8: No Design System

 Much like designing a piecemeal brand identity with no cohesion, brands are also guilty of lacking a proper design system.
 It’s not just about the parts; it’s about how they go together.

-Is there an intuitive hierarchy?
+The Fix: Is there an intuitive hierarchy?
 Can people navigate your content easily?
 Designate the proper order of content, including headers, subheaders, body copy, images, blurbs, etc.